 - 5. (Optional) Tap the Bus icon that appears at the bottom of the screen.
-Mass transit directions appear. - 6.
-(Optional) Tap the Person icon that appears at the bottom of the screen.
-Walking directions appear. - 7.
+Mass transit directions appear. - (Optional) Tap the Person icon that appears at the bottom of the screen.
+6. Walking directions appear. - 7.
 Tap Start to get directions.
-To view step-by-step directions, tap the Left or Right arrow icons that appear on the blue bar, as shown in Figure 25-14.
-The map will zoom to each turn. - 8.
-To get a list of all directions, as shown in Figure 25-15, tap the List icon at the far left of the blue bar (shown in Figure 25-14).
+To view step-by-step directions, tap the Left or Right arrow icons that appear on the blue bar, as shown in Figure 27-14.
+The map will zoom to each turn.